Without trying to scare anybody off, there's a little physics that you

 the same direction as the force producing the acceleration.

 - Another second, and the velocity is now 2mph to the right.
 No big surprise here.

 - Yet another second; the mass is moving farther and faster, and is now up to 3mph to the right.

-But now let's apply the same force we had before -- but to the left.
+which is now moving at 3mph to the right.
+But we apply a force to the left.
 This gives an acceleration to the left of 1mph per second.

 So a force in the same direction as velocity will create an

 acceleration to increase the velocity, and a force in the opposite

 direction as velocity produces an acceleration to decrease the velocity.

 - This is the moment at which we start to apply the force.
 The